jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Accesses

-Any access (*a call line’s entering an object symbol*)  involves such redirectioning, in order to know which type to call, to operate on which object.
+Any access (*a call line’s entering an object symbol*)  involves such redirecting, in order to know which type to call, to operate on which object.
 If you access multiple symbols on one call, each access includes its own object-type-interface trace.

 ![](images/Symbol%20Language%20(2004).421.png)